continuitydrift/eth-denver-2022/chapter-7.md

 "I don't understand all of that, but it sounds like a great idea."

-"One last, thing, though: we wanted the gamification element to be decoupled from the price of the NFTs, so we're not just reproducing oligarchic concentrations of power.
+"One last thing, though: we wanted the gamification element to be decoupled from the price of the NFTs, so we're not just reproducing oligarchic concentrations of power.
 So the number of times it was traded, even if they were wash trades at the same price, works as a magnifier.
 Of course a given pair of addresses are only allowed to buy and sell once between them.
 So we reward having a large group of friends that you can trust, even poor ones."

-Matty thought she heard a note of frustration in his voice, maybe even bitterness.
+Matty thought she heard a note of frustration in his voice.
 Yes, she thought, even the poor ones.

 "What about you?"
 Babacar asked her.
 She wondered if he was Muslim, and if some of the others had made tea so he wouldn't feel uncomfortable for being the only one not drinking.
 Maybe that was cynical of her.